-Regarding its internal operations, CNP Assurances' offices and employees are located in France which, due to its level of development, is not considered as being the most vulnerable to climate events likely to severely disrupt its operations.
+CNP Assurances' offices and employees are located in countries (approximately 75% in Europe and 25% in Latin America) which, due to their level of development, are not considered as being the most vulnerable to climate events likely to severely disrupt their operations.

 Physical risk is managed through the regular updating of the business continuity plan to ensure business continuity for employees in the event of the occurrence of climatic hazards.
-It will nonetheless be important to reliably measure the exposure and vulnerability of production resources to various climate risks in the coming years, based on different global warming scenarios.
+Work was carried out in 2023 to precisely measure the exposure and vulnerability of production resources to various climate risks in the coming decades, based on different global warming scenarios (heat waves and flooding of the Seine).